 Vegan Peanut Noodles

-When you crave Asian cuisine but want a healthier option, give these vegan peanut noodles with tofu a try!
-It is a stress-free, hassle-free recipe that saves you time and money as it is much more affordable than takeout.
-With just 15 minutes of prep time, this convenient recipe will quickly become part of your regular meal rotation.
+When I crave Asian cuisine but want a healthier option, I make these vegan peanut noodles with tofu.
+It is an easy and relaxed recipe that saves time and money, and it is much more affordable than takeout.
+With only 15 minutes of prep time, this convenient dish quickly becomes part of my regular meal rotation.

 Latest Recipe Video!